Fees

 To recap, an initial email consultation exclusively to evaluate your potential qualification for an Offer in Compromise is free.
 Further discussion, including other aspects of your case, is considered a formal consultation engagement subject to billable time.

-Please note that other professionals’ issues are not eligible for a free consultation.
+Please note that other tax professionals who request assistance with their issues are not eligible for a free consultation.
 However, consultation time is available for purchase.

 Representation

-A retainer is required for Federal or state collection or examination representation and for IRS Appeals representation.
+A retainer is required for Federal or state collection, examination, and IRS Appeals representation.
 The amount of the retainer depends on the type of representation (collection, audit, or appeal), as the anticipated work involved varies among those categories of representation.

 Any retainer balance will be applied to your final invoice, and any unapplied balance will be refunded.
 Your final invoice will include a one-hour charge to cover case closing expenses, including preparing the termination of the engagement letter, notifying the tax agencies that I am no longer representing you, archiving your case file documentation, and concluding post-termination communications.